Q. What are my options for the COVID-19 vaccine?

 Q. How well do the COVID-19 vaccines work?

 A. Clinical trials have shown the Pfizer and the Moderna vaccines to be about 95% effective at preventing COVID-19 illness.
-The Johnson & Johnson vaccine is about 85% effective at preventing severe COVID-19.
-Please note that the vaccines were tested at different times and in different places, and the Johnson & Johnson vaccine was tested when there were more people infected with variant strains of the virus that causes COVID-19.
+The J&J vaccine is about 85% effective at preventing severe COVID-19.
+Please note that the vaccines were tested at different times and in different places, and the J&J vaccine was tested when there were more people infected with variant strains of the virus that causes COVID-19.
 This means that it’s hard to compare the numbers against each other.
 The bottom line is, they are all very effective!
 Another important thing to know is that if people catch COVID-19 despite being vaccinated, they will not get as sick.
 The vaccines are extremely effective at preventing people from needing to be hospitalized or dying from COVID-19.

 Q. How many doses of the vaccine do I have to get?